chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 #### Compact Method Syntax

 - Using functions as object values (methods) is so common that there's short hand syntax called compact syntax for it.
 - You can omit the `:` and the `function` keyword and use parenthesis to denote a method.
 There is a subtle difference between these two syntaxes, however.
-We'll cover that later when we talk about prototypes. ??
+We'll cover that later when we talk about prototypes(??)

 ```JS
 let obj = {